|

 other purpose; freedom is the purpose.
 This is how important freedom is to

-do righteousness.
+for the purpose of righteousness.
 We will never achieve the level of freedom that God has

 until we go to heaven and receive our spiritual bodies, which cannot be

-tempted to sin.
+tempted.
 Our present bodies are seeking its own freedom to do evil, and

 so long as there is temptation, we well never be totally free.
 The highest

-· (194i) Die to self (Process of substitution) Ø
+(194i) Die to self (Process of substitution)

-Turn from sin to God Ø Yielding Ø
+Turn from sin to God >> Yielding >>

 Yield to God’s right to direct your way